MateusProvensi/Rock-Paper-Scissors-Lizard-and-Spok/README.md

 * Spock vaporizes Rock
 * Rock crushes Scissors

-### How Can I put in my machine?
+### 👨‍💻👩‍💻How Can I put in my machine?

 1. Clone this repository with the command:
 ```
 git clone https://github.com/MateusProvensi/Pedra-Papel-Tesoura-Lagarto-Spok.git
 ```
-1. Now, you just need run the file 'jogo_principal.py'
+2. Now, you just need run the file 'jogo_principal.py'

 # Have Fun